zero-meta/EasyClangComplete/README.md

 # EasyClangComplete #

-Sublime Text 3 plugin that offers auto-completion for C/C++
+Sublime Text 3 plugin that offers auto-completion for C++

 ![Example](autocomplete_show_off.gif)

-This plugin aims to provide easy-to-use, minimal setup helpful autocompletions for c++ for Sublime Text 3.
-It is built in asynchronous way, so that you will not have to wait even when completions take slightly longer to load.
+This plugin aims to provide easy-to-use, minimal-setup autocompletions for C++ for Sublime Text 3.
+It is built to function in an asynchronous way, so that you will not have to wait even when completions take slightly longer to load.

 The plugin uses `libclang` with its python bindings to provide clang-based autocompletions.

 This plugin is intended be easy to use.
 You should just add the folders your project uses to `include_dirs` list in the settings and everything should just work.
 If you experience problems - create an issue.
 I will try to respond as soon as possible.

+If you are an experienced python developer and find something in my code a no-go - DO tell me.
+Python is not my main language and I am always willing to learn.

 ## Installation ##
 Clone this repository into the folder where the packages of your Sublime Text 3 live.
 Then follow the OS-specific setup below: